Select Boxes (a.k.a. Listboxes)

 HTML5 native select element example

-This is the best solution to use, especially when building from scratch.
+recommended solution This is the best solution to use, especially when building from scratch.

 Although native HTML5 select boxes were difficult to style in the past, it is possible to style the default (i.e. closed) state completely using CSS.
-We have used Scott Jehl's cross browser CSS demo to style our demo below.
+We have used Scott Jehl's cross-browser CSS demo to style our demo below.

 The fact that we still can't style the options within a select box is a feature, not a bug.
-The gut reaction from a lot of designers is to change their appearance, since they understandably want to control ever aspect of the design of the user interface consistently across browsers and devices.
+The gut reaction from a lot of designers is to change their appearance since they understandably want to control every aspect of the design of the user interface consistently across browsers and devices.
 However, mobile browser manufacturers have optimized the HTML5 select box UI to use the strengths of the platform they run on.
-Take a look at how the options are displayed when the activates the control:
+Take a look at how the options are displayed when the user activates the control:

 Screenshots of the HTML5 select box by platform